Yeheak/DRLocalization-iOS/README.md

 ## Loading translations

-DRLocalization can load translations directly from NSDictionary or from a file in JSON format, both should contains structure like in bellow example:
+DRLocalization can load translations directly from NSDictionary or from a file in JSON format, both should contains structure like in example bellow:

   	{
 	    "en": {